 Public Buses: There are buses running from outside arrivals into Palma from 06:10am through until 01:10am which are very cheap.
 Then you can get buses from Palma bus station to almost anywhere on the island.
 This option is most inconvenient after a long journey but is an option if you’re on a low budget.

 Mallorca Airport Car Hire: For many visitors the best option is to collect a hire car at the airport.
 This option provides your airport transfers and gives you access to transport during your stay.
 Car rental in Mallorca is big business and with all the competition you can usually get a great deal.
 This is particularly the case in the off season as excessive summer demand can cause severe price hikes.
 Pre-booking rental cars is usually the cheapest way to go but before going ahead with your reservation ask yourself the big question … do you really need a car?

-If you you decide that you do want to rent a car in Mallorca then we’d recommend that you get a quote from Economy Car Hire who tend to offer very good deals all year round with comprehensive insurance cover and an extra driver included at no extra cost.
+If you you decide that you do want to rent a car in Mallorca then we’d recommend that you get a quote from Discover Cars who tend to offer very good deals all year round.

 If you’re on a package holiday then transport will be included from the airport so it’s pointless booking a car rental.
 Once you’re at your hotel you might decide that you fancy an excursion during your stay.
 If you take a look at what your hotel and local travel agencies offer you’ll see that trips to most attractions around the island are available so again you can avoid having a car.
 Also bear in mind that drink driving is a very serious offence in Spain so having a few beers whilst on a self drive excursion isn’t a good idea.